zzz0121/TV_FT/README_en.md

 > [!IMPORTANT]\
 > The following addresses may fail to be accessed domestically.
 It is recommended to prepend a proxy address for use.
-> The public account can reply with "CDN" to obtain it.
+> The public account can reply with `CDN` to obtain it.

 ### Live Sources